pichaya-tap/opm-meg-dot-nvc/README.md

 ```
 ### 2. Usage

 The pipeline is designed to be executed sequentially through the provided Jupyter notebooks.
-T1-weighted MRI data must be processed with Freesurfer and the Harmening/Miklody SPM12-based workflow seperately and organized for integration with the head-modeling scripts.
+If required, T1-weighted MRI data must be processed with Freesurfer and the Harmening/Miklody SPM12-based workflow seperately and organized for integration with the head-modeling scripts.

 ## Citation
 If you use this framework in your research, please cite our forthcoming paper